eleanorbucke21/PP4/README.md

 ## <u>Future Features</u>

 - In the future I would like to add an option to download the recipe posts as a pdf to view offline.
+- In the future I would like to add a search option for the website to allow users to search.
+- In the future I would like to enable editing comments.

 # Typography and Color Scheme